 Product Description

 3D printing parts can be categorized based on different printing processes or technologies.
-Here are common classifications of 3D printed parts based on manufacturing processes:
+The following are common categorizations of 3D printed parts based on the manufacturing process:

 There are many reasons that make SLA Rapid Prototyping preferable over all other techniques.